 Loss of Use Coverage

 Private insurers may include loss of use coverage in their flood insurance policies.
 This type of coverage can help pay for additional living expenses if the policyholder is required to relocate while their home is repaired or rebuilt after a flooding event.
 This coverage can help pay for hotels or short-term rentals, restaurant meals out if the policyholder doesn’t have access to a kitchen, and travel expenses if the policyholder must travel farther than usual to work.
 NFIP policies do not include loss of use coverage.

 Certain expenses may be covered by private flood insurance providers if they help the homeowner mitigate the potential damage a flood could do to their home.
 Loss avoidance coverage can help pay for items such as water pumps, plastic sheeting and lumber, sandbags, and moving and storage expenses, among others.
 If the homeowner’s flood insurance policy offers this coverage, they will likely be required to save receipts and use them to submit claims for reimbursement up to the policy limits.

 Debris removal may be covered by NFIP and private flood insurance policies.
 This coverage can be important for Florida homeowners following a tropical storm or hurricane, since there can be a great amount of debris on their property that they’ll need to get rid of.
 Debris removal coverage can help a homeowner with this expense, whether the work is done by a professional or by the homeowner.

 Do I Need Flood Insurance in Florida?

 Florida residents may be wondering, “Do I need flood insurance?”
-While Florida flood insurance is not required by law, there are several strong arguments that may encourage residents to consider getting a flood insurance policy.
-These include the mortgage lender’s requirements, the flood risk in the area where the home is located, and the home’s proximity to water.
+While Florida flood insurance is not always required by law, there are several strong arguments that may encourage residents to consider getting a flood insurance policy.
+These include state requirements, mortgage lender’s requirements, the flood risk in the area where the home is located, and the home’s proximity to water.